DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-12-setting-up-permissions-iteration-4.md

 But this is unnecessary because they’ll need to be able to do everything as there’s no one else to do it.

-If both permissions are automatically set for courses that are run and ratified by the same organisation Then users don’t need to manually do this task themselves
+If both permissions are automatically set for courses that are run and ratified by the same organisation Then users do not need to manually do this task themselves

 ### Check answers layout when setting up organisational permissions